Jobs Tutorial

 On your way through the Generic Extractor tutorial, you have learned about

 Let’s start this section with a closer examination of the campaigns resource of the MailChimp API.
-Apart from retrieving multiple campaigns using the /campaigns endpoint, it can also retrieve detailed information about a single campaign using /campaigns/{campaign_id}.
+Besides retrieving multiple campaigns using the /campaigns endpoint, it can also retrieve detailed information about a single campaign using /campaigns/{campaign_id}.

 Screenshot - Mailchimp documentation

 Moreover, each campaign has three sub-resources: /campaigns/{campaign_id}/content, /campaigns/{campaign_id}/feedback and /campaigns/{campaign_id}/send-checklist.
-The {campaign_id} expression represents a placeholder that should be replaced by a specific campaign Id.
+The {campaign_id} expression represents a placeholder that a specific campaign ID should replace.
 To retrieve the sub-resource, use child jobs.

 Child Jobs